Iruvar: Plot

-In the late 1940s, Anandan, an aspiring actor, goes around studios trying to land roles.
+In the late 1940s, Anandan, an aspiring actor, goes around studios in Madras trying to land roles.
 He meets Tamizhselvan, a rationalist writer he respects, steeped in Dravidian ideas.
 On the strength of Tamizhselvan's flowery writing and his own impassioned delivery, he is offered the title role in a few films.

 Tamizhselvan introduces Anandan to Ayya Veluthambi, who leads a Dravidian political party.
 He grows to like the party's ideology.
 Anandan marries Pushpavalli, while Tamizhselvan marries Maragatham, from their respective villages.
-When the two return to Madras, Anandan's film has been cancelled due to financial difficulties and Tamizhselvan's party has become the main opposition party.
+When the two return to Madras, Anandan's film has been cancelled due to financial difficulties.
+In a few months, Tamizhselvan's party becomes the main opposition party.
 Anandan is reduced to playing minor roles.
 He sends Pushpavalli back to their village and considers joining the army.
-Pushpavalli dies from illness and Tamizhselvan consoles Anandan.
+A few days later, Pushpavalli dies from illness and Tamizhselvan consoles a despondent Anandan.

-Anandan's fortunes turn and he is again offered the part of a hero.
+Weeks later, Anandan's fortunes return, and he is again offered the part of the protagonist.
 He convinces the director to hire Tamizhselvan as screenwriter.
 The film receives tremendous response upon release.
-Tamizhselvan encourages Anandan to use his popularity to help their party gain more attention.
-Anandan marries Ramani.
-Ayya Veluthambi asks Anandan to contest in the upcoming elections, much to the displeasure of Tamizhselvan, who thinks other, more devoted workers deserve the candidacy.
+Anandan becomes a celebrity and a major star in Tamil Cinema within a few years.
+During the next elections, Tamizhselvan encourages Anandan to use his popularity to help their party attract more attention.
+Anandan marries fellow actress Ramani who was being tortured by her own family.
+Five years later, Ayya Veluthambi asks Anandan to contest in the upcoming elections, though Tamizhselvan thinks there are many other devoted workers deserving candidacy.

 Anandan is shot in neck by a prop gun while filming a scene, but the party sweeps elections, with 152 seats out of 234.
 Ayya Veluthambi refuses to become chief minister.
 He asks Anandan and another leader, Madhivannan, to decide who should be given the post.
-Tamizhselvan is resentful that Veluthambi did not involve him, but is chosen to be the chief minister with Anandan's wholehearted support.
-Anandan later asks to be the health minister, but Tamizhselvan refuses, on the pretext that the executive committee forbids ministers to pursue acting while in office.
+Tamizhselvan is resentful that Veluthambi did not involve him, but is chosen to be the chief minister of Tamil Nadu with Anandan's wholehearted support.
+Anandan later asks to be made the health minister, but Tamizhselvan refuses, on the pretext that the executive committee forbids ministers to continue acting while in office.
 He offers Anandan any portfolio of his choice on the condition that he suspend his acting career.
 Anandan does not take it up.